hyperspy/hyperspy/doc/user_guide/io.rst

 Extra loading arguments
 ^^^^^^^^^^^^^^^^^^^^^^^

-select_type: one of (None, 'spectrum', 'image').
+- `select_type` : one of (None, 'spectrum', 'image').
 If specified, only the corresponding type of data, either spectrum or image, is returned.
 By default (None), all data are loaded.

-index: one of (None, int, "all").
+- `index` : one of (None, int, "all").
 Allow to select the index of the dataset in the bcf file, which can contains several datasets.
 Default None value result in loading the first dataset.
 When set to 'all', all available datasets will be loaded and returned as separate signals.

-downsample: the downsample ratio of hyperspectral array (height and width only), can be integer >=1, where '1' results in no downsampling (default 1).
+- `downsample` : the downsample ratio of hyperspectral array (height and width only), can be integer >=1, where '1' results in no downsampling (default 1).
 The underlying method of downsampling is unchangeable: sum.
 Differently than block_reduce from skimage.measure it is memory efficient (does not creates intermediate arrays, works inplace).

-cutoff_at_kV: if set (can be int or float >= 0) can be used either to crop or enlarge energy (or channels) range at max values. (default None)
+- `cutoff_at_kV` : if set (can be int or float >= 0) can be used either to crop or enlarge energy (or channels) range at max values. (default None)

 Example of loading reduced (downsampled, and with energy range cropped) "spectrum only" data from bcf (original shape: 80keV EDS range (4096 channels),